 The program is designed for students who have an outstanding academic record, who are academically motivated and desire an intellectual challenge.
-Students who are accepted into the Honors Program will take select honors courses.
-These courses are a part of any major available at the college.
-Students also participate in an honors seminar for three semesters.
-The Tennessee Board of Regents has approved this program as a "bona fide honors program"; therefore, out-of-state students who meet TN residency requirements and are formally accepted into the honors program will be eligible for the waiving of out-of-state tuition.
+Students accepted into the Honors Program will complete honors-level assignments and projects in approved courses specified in their program of study.
+Out-of-state students who meet TN residency requirements and are formally accepted into the honors program may be eligible for an out-of-state tuition waiver.

 Graduates who complete 18 credit hours of Honors coursework will receive an Honors designation on their WSCC diploma.

 Continuing students may apply for admission after one or more semesters of enrollment at Walters State.
-Continuing student applicants must have a cumulative grade point average of 3.5 in 12 or more college-level hours and no unsatisfied Learning Support requirements.
+Continuing student applicants must have a cumulative grade point average of 3.25 in 12 or more Walters State college-level hours and no unsatisfied Learning Support requirements.

-Transfer students with a cumulative grade point average of 3.5 in 12 or more transferable college-level hours or an ACT/SAT composite score of 24 (score must be less than 5 years old) and no unsatisfied Learning Support requirements, or an unweighted high school GPA of 3.6 or higher (within five years of graduation) may also apply.
+Transfer students with a cumulative grade point average of 3.25 in 12 or more transferable college-level hours, an ACT/SAT composite score of 24 or higher (score must be less than 5 years old) and no unsatisfied Learning Support requirements, or an unweighted high school GPA of 3.6 or higher (within five years of graduation) may also apply.

 To maintain good standing in the program, Honors students must earn Honors course credit each semester, successfully complete a total of 18 honors credits, and maintain a 3.25 cumulative grade point average per year without earning lower than a 2.8 GPA in any one term.
 Grades are monitored each term.
 See the Walters State Catalog and Student Handbook for additional Honors Program information.